Muguai/SpaceHueMARLEnvrionment/README.md

 - `randomActions`: Whether agents has a chance to do a random action other then the one chosen
 - `randomActionsProbability`: The probability of a random action occuring if randomActions is enabled
 - `randomSpawn`: Whether agents spawn at random locations and wheter obstacles spawn randomly or in a pre determined pattern.
 Default is True.
-- `randomSpawn`: Whether agents spawn at random locations and wheter obstacles spawn randomly or in a pre determined pattern.
-Default is True.
 - `sparseReward`: Sparse reward mode. if on agents wont gain a small reward each step and instead gain reward when they hit fuel obstacle.
 Default is False.
 - `fullyObservable`: Whether the environment is fully observable.
 Default is False.
 - `competitive`: Whether the environment is competitive.
 Default is False.